I don’t know who birthed this idea.

 This idea of designing complex pricing models for email marketing software.

 Rather than getting frustrated & saying words that babies shouldn’t hear, let’s read about one tool that actually has a straightforward pricing model.

 MailerLite - A simple, affordable email marketing software.

-But is there a catch?
+But is there a catch in MailerLite pricing?
 Let’s see.

 This guide is not a copy-paste of what is described on MailerLite’s official pricing page but a drill down on terms, actual billing models and payment systems.

 A quick summary of MailerLite pricing for you

 MailerLite offers a fairly simple choice in terms of pricing: You have a free plan for up to 1000 subscribers and you can send up to 12000 emails/month, and there is a paid plan starting at $10 per month for 1000 subscribers.Plus, you get all the features, including unlimited emails per month, regardless of the number subscribers you have.
 And what's more: the cost per subscriber decreases as your list grows.